Quenelles of Goldfish

 You will need a goldfish of five inches long - or larger, per person.
 Remember the larger or rarer the better, but some can cost thousands (unless achieved by alternate methods), so beware of fakes.

-To kill the goldfish, we suggest that you simply pop it into the freezer for an hour or two, because battering the thing can discolour the eyes, skin and scales, which you will need to keep intact for later.
+To kill the goldfish, we suggest that you simply pop it into the freezer for an hour or two, because beating the fish will discolour the eyes, skin and scales, which you will need to keep intact for later.

 Once your fish is out cold, from one side of the fish only, very gently remove each scale individually and put to one side, remembering in which order they came off!
 Then with a sharp scalpel cut and remove an oval of skin and also put to one side.